incountry/sdk-java/README.md

         }
 ```

 2. As an object implementing SecretKeyGenerator.
-SecretKeyGenerator's generate method should return SecretKeysData object or a valid JSON string, representing the following schema (or secrets_data object as we call it)
+SecretKeyGenerator's generate method should return SecretKeysData object or a valid JSON string, representing the following schema (or secrets_data object as we call it) (this JSON string will then be parsed as a SecretKeysData by SecretKeyAccessorImpl class)
-   Both JSON string and SecretKeysData allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
-Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or SecretKeysData.

 ```
         SecretKeyAccessor secretKeyAccessor = SecretKeyAccessor.getAccessor(new SecretKeyGenerator <String>() {